Easy To Make Vintage Glazed Doughnuts

 Step Nine – Fry in Oil and Make Doughnut Glaze

-Once they are double in size they are ready to fry in oil.
+Once they are double in size, they are ready to fry in oil.
 Make your glaze right now.
-It’s so easy to make, you just use a whisk.
+It’s so easy—just use a whisk.

 How to Make Vintage Glazed Doughnuts

-Step Ten – Heat Pan to 375°F. Cook 4-5 Doughnuts at a Time for 1 Minute
+Step Ten – Heat Pan to 375°F. Cook 4-5 Donuts at a Time for 1 Minute

 How to Make Vintage Glazed Doughnuts

-Step Eleven – Cool Doughnuts on Wire Rack
+Step Eleven – Cool Them On A Wire Rack

-Have the cooling wire rack ready to set the hot doughnuts on.
+Have the cooling wire rack ready to set the hot donuts on.

 Cooking Doughnuts

-Step Twelve – Whisk Glaze and Warm in Microwave – Dip Doughnuts in Glaze While Warm
+Step Twelve – Whisk Glaze and Warm in Microwave – Dip Donuts in Glaze While Warm

-Whisk the glaze again, and warm it up a bit in your microwave (30-second increments).
-I like to dip the doughnuts in the glaze when the doughnuts are warm.
-Make sure both sides are covered and let the excess glaze drip onto a cookie sheet below the rack.
+Whisk the glaze again and warm it up a bit in your microwave (30-second increments).
+When the donuts are warm, I like to dip them in the glaze.
+Make sure both sides are covered, and let the excess glaze drip onto a cookie sheet below the rack.
 I use a butter knife to flip them.

 Glazing the Doughnuts